tableau/server-client-python/docs/samples.md

 The following list describes the samples available in the repository:

-* `create_group.py`.
-Create a user group.
+* `create_group.py` Create a user group.

+* `create_project.py` Creates a project in a site.

-* `create_schedules.py`.
-Create schedules for extract refreshes and subscriptions.
+* `create_schedules.py` Create schedules for extract refreshes and subscriptions.

+* `download_view_image.py`	Downloads an image of a specified view.

-* `explore_datasource.py`.
-Queries datasources, selects a datasource, populates connections for the datasource, then updates the datasource.
+* `explore_datasource.py` Queries datasources, selects a datasource, populates connections for the datasource, then updates the datasource.

-* `explore_workbook.py`.
-Queries workbooks, selects a workbook, populates the connections and views for a workbook, then updates the workbook.
+* `explore_workbook.py` Queries workbooks, selects a workbook, populates the connections and views for a workbook, then updates the workbook.

+* `export.py`	Exports a view as an image, pdf, or csv.

+* `export_wb.py`	Exports a pdf containing all views in a workbook.

+* `filter_sort_groups.py`	Demonstrates selecting user groups as filters.

+* `initialize_server.py`	Sets up an existing server instance with site, workbooks and datasources.

+* `kill_all_jobs.py`	Kills all running jobs.

+* `list.py`	Lists all datasources or workbooks of a site.

-* `move_workbook_projects.py`.
-Updates the properties of a workbook to move the workbook from one project to another.
+* `move_workbook_projects.py` Updates the properties of a workbook to move the workbook from one project to another.

-* `move_workbook_sites.py`.
-Downloads a workbook, stores it in-memory, and uploads it to another site.
+* `move_workbook_sites.py` Downloads a workbook, stores it in-memory, and uploads it to another site.

-* `pagination_sample.py`.
-Use the Pager generator to iterate over all the items on the server.
+* `pagination_sample.py` Use the Pager generator to iterate over all the items on the server.

-* `publish_workbook.py`.
-Publishes a Tableau workbook.
+* `publish_workbook.py` Publishes a Tableau workbook.

+* `refresh.py` Refreshes a datasource or workbook.

+* `refresh_tasks.py` Lists and runs configured tasks on a server.

-* `set_http_options.py`.
-Sets HTTP options for the server and specifically for downloading workbooks.
+* `set_http_options.py` Sets HTTP options for the server and specifically for downloading workbooks.

+* `set_refresh_schedule.py` Sets the schedule to refresh a datasource or workbook.

+* `update_connection.py` Updates and embeds connection credentials of a datasource.

-**Note**: For all of the samples, ensure that your Tableau Server user account has permission to access the resources requested by the samples.
+**Note**: For all of the samples, ensure that your Tableau Server user account has permission to access the resources.